emolter/pylanetary/README.rst

 Contributing
 ------------

-We love contributions! pylanetary is open source, built on open source, and we'd love to have you hang out in our community.
+We love contributions!
+Pylanetary is open source, built on open source, and we'd love to have you hang out in our community.
-Please read ``CONTRIBUTING.rst`` before you start.
+Please read `the contribution page <https://pylanetary.readthedocs.io/en/latest/contributing.html>`_ before you start.

 **Imposter syndrome disclaimer**: We want your help.
 No, really.